hipertipo/hTools2/README.md

 Visit [htools2.hipertipo.com](http://htools2.hipertipo.com/) for the updated docs.

-## Development
+## Development & Support

 Work on hTools2 is supported by users and collaborators.

-Join the [mailing list](http://lists.hipertipo.com/listinfo/htools2) for questions and general discussions about hTools2.
+For bug reports, feature requests and related discussions, please use the [hTools2 mailing list](http://lists.hipertipo.com/listinfo/htools2) and the project’s [Issues tracker](https://github.com/gferreira/hTools2/issues).

 ## Sponsors